izolot/labels-converter/README.md

-# labels_converter
+# Label Converter
-label converter by some formats for neural network frameworks
+Label converter by some formats for neural network frameworks

 ## TODO
 - [ ] Add COCO transformation